dingalapadum/fundamentals/git/README.md

 # GIT CHEATSHEET

 There are many git-cheatsheets out there - this happens to be the one I wrote.
 It is supposed to be a mix between a cheatsheet and a tutorial.
 Just go from top to bottom through it for the 'tutorial' version.
-You are expected to think along and create, modify, etc. some files in your project as needed for all the tutorial to make sense.
+You are expected to think along a bit and create, modify, etc. some files in your project as needed for all the tutorial to make sense.
 Arguments that need to be provided by you are written as ``<arg>``.

 Git is a version control system (vcs).
 The purpose of a version control system is to let you track the changes done to a project.
 It enables us to see who did what and when.
 The basic unit of change is a _commit_, Commits have some meta-data like an 'id' (a hash), author, etc.. plus the set of changes.
 A commit  always has a _single parent commit_ (except for the first one which has none of course).